MarkosKon/theme-playground/packages/gatsby-theme-ui/README.md

 ## Change colors

-If you want to change the colors shadow the `src/theme/colors.css` **not** the `src/theme/colors.js`.
-If you want to rename/add new colors or modes, you'll have to shadow both.
+If you want to change the colors or add a new color mode, shadow the `src/theme/colors.js` file.